-Leica Q Typ 116 versus Sony A6000
+Leica Q Typ 116 vs Sony A6000

-The Leica Q (Typ 116) and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in June 2015 and February 2014.
+The Leica Q (Typ 116) and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in June 2015 and February 2014.
 The Q Typ 116 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (Q Typ 116) and an APS-C (A6000) sensor.
 Both cameras offer a resolution of 24 megapixels.